Workshop

 normalised_counts <- counts(dds, normalized = TRUE)

-🎬 Make a dataframe of the normalised counts, add a column for the gene ids and write to file:
+🎬 Make a dataframe of the normalised counts, adding a column for the gene ids at the same time:

-We used the DESeq() function to do the differential expression analysis.
+We use the DESeq() function to do the differential expression analysis.
 This function fits the statistical model to the data and then uses the model to calculate the significance of the difference between the treatments.
-It again stored the results in the DESseqDataSet object.
+It again stores the results in the DESseqDataSet object.
 Note that the differential expression needs the raw (unnormalised counts) as it does its own normalisation as part of the process.

 dds <- DESeq(dds)